pivotal-cf/pivnet-resource/README.md

 * `file_glob`: *Optional.* Glob for matching files to upload.

-  When you are uploading a new file with the release, if you provide `file_glob`, then you need to include `access_key_id` and `secret_access_key`.
-The `access_key_id` and `secret_access_key` are used to upload the files based on the `file_glob` to s3.
   If multiple files are matched by the glob, they are all uploaded.
 If no files are matched, release creation fails with an error.

 * `metadata_file`: *Optional.*
   File containing metadata for releases and product files.